microsoft/fluentui/packages/web-components/docs/api-report.md

 }

 // @public
-export const horizontalScrollStyles: (context: import("@microsoft/fast-foundation").ElementDefinitionContext, definition: HorizontalScrollOptions) => import("@microsoft/fast-element").ElementStyles;
+export const horizontalScrollStyles: (context: ElementDefinitionContext, definition: HorizontalScrollOptions) => ElementStyles;

 // Warning: (ae-internal-missing-underscore) The name "HypertextStyles" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const HypertextStyles: import("@microsoft/fast-element").ElementStyles;
+export const HypertextStyles: ElementStyles;

 // @public (undocumented)
 export type InteractiveColorRecipe = Recipe<InteractiveSwatchSet>;